yuzhengcong/commerce-assistance/README.md

 ## Intent Routing & Context Management

 ### Intent Routing (Tool‑Use)
-- Implemented in `app/services/agent_service.py` using OpenAI function‑calling.
+- Implemented in `app/services/agent.py` using function‑calling.
 - Tools:
-  - `recommend_products(user_preferences, budget?)` – text‑based product recommendation via FAISS similarity.
+  - `recommend_products(...)` – embeddings + FAISS similarity over the catalog.
-  - `search_by_image(image_url)` – image‑based search over the catalog.
+  - `search_by_image(...)` – generate a concise textual description via LLM, then embeddings + FAISS.
 - Flow:
   1) Build a compact message history (see Context below).
-  2) First completion: model decides whether to call tools (`tool_choice: auto`).
+  2) First completion: the model decides whether to call tools (`tool_choice: auto`) and parameters.
   3) Execute requested tools server‑side.
-  4) Append a short “system” nudge to synthesize a concise, natural recommendation.
+  4) Append a short system instruction to synthesize a concise, natural recommendation.
   5) Second completion: produce the final user‑facing message.
 - Logs record whether tools were used and basic tool metadata for debugging.